 - 1 year warranty

 The NilocG CO2 Regulator offers a good choice for those with limited space or who want to use a paintball tank instead of a standard CO2 tank.It is an all aluminum construction that is high quality.
-It lacks a few features of the others like a bubble counter, but it's the size that is the main selling point here.
-It's a better consideration than the Fluval kits for those will smaller tanks.
+It lacks a few features of the others like a bubble counter, but it’s the size that is the main selling point here.
+The needle valve is fairly accurate.
+It’s a better consideration than the Fluval kits for those will smaller tanks.

 - Fits paintball tanks out of the box